Student project ideas

 - This project requires a solid understanding of answer set programming.
 Students that have taken the course Knowledge Representation and Reasoning at the UvA are well prepared for this.

-- This project also requires a basic understanding of computaitonal complexity theory.
+- This project also requires a basic understanding of computational complexity theory.
 Students that have taken the course Computational Complexity at the UvA are well prepared for this.

 - This project is mostly theoretical in nature, and affinity with logic is recommended.